Free quote

 Heritage rooms 850–950 mm Period look

 Need help choosing your proportions?
-Book a design consultation with an Intrim expert today.
+Book a design consultation with an Intrim Mouldings expert today.

 When asking “what height should a chair rail be?” it’s essential to consider the space you’re working with.
 Rachael from Front Porch Properties expertly summarises how the best height for a dado rail can differ between rooms.
 Watch the video or read our wall panelling installation guide for helpful placement tips.